blat-blatnik/computerBear/_posts/2020-08-17-making-accurate-sleep-function.md

 This is looking promising, but what's a good estimate here, and how do we find it?
 Well one thing we know for certain is that `Sleep(1ms)` will take _at least_ 1ms.
 It might take more, upwards of 10ms even, who knows, but we can safely set our initial estimate to something higher, like 5ms and then decrease it once we actually have data.

-The key realization here is that when we call `Sleep(1ms)`, we actually end up sleeping for 1ms + some random amount of noise time:
+Updating the estimate now might seem tricky, but the key realization here is that when we call `Sleep(1ms)`, we actually end up sleeping for 1ms + some random amount of noise time:

 ```ruby
 duration of Sleep(1ms) = 1ms + random()